acevedod1974/Student-Management-System-V8/README.md

 # Student Management System

-This project is a Student Management System built using modern web technologies including React, TypeScript, Zustand for state management, Tailwind CSS for styling, and Vite for building and serving the application.
+This project is a comprehensive **Student Management System** built using modern web technologies.
+It provides a robust and user-friendly interface for managing courses, students, and their performance.

 ## Features